abstracter-io/atomic-release/docs/github-npm-package-strategy.md

 Type: `string`
 Default: `process.env.RELEASE_ACTOR`

-A shorthand to perform git commits using a specific author & committer email and name.
+A shorthand to perform Git commits using a specific author & committer email and name.

 Example: